 Newborns and infants may show these signs:

-- A bulge in the soft spot on top of a baby's head (fontanel)
+- A bulge in the soft spot on top of the baby's head.

-Infants with meningitis may be difficult to comfort, and may even cry harder when held.
+Infants with meningitis may be hard to comfort.
+They may even cry harder when held.

 When to see a doctor

 Seek immediate medical care if you or someone in your family has meningitis symptoms, such as:

 Bacterial meningitis is serious and can cause death within days without prompt antibiotic treatment.
 Delayed treatment also increases the risk of permanent brain damage.

 It's also important to talk to your health care provider if you've been exposed to someone with meningitis.
 That may include a family member or someone you live or work with.
 You may need to take medicines to prevent getting an infection.

 Viral infections are the most common cause of meningitis.
 That's followed by bacterial infections and, rarely, fungal and parasitic infections.
 Because bacterial infections can lead to death, learning the cause is essential.

 Bacteria that enter the bloodstream and travel to the brain and spinal cord cause bacterial meningitis.
 But bacterial meningitis also can occur when bacteria directly invade the meninges.
 This may be caused by an ear or sinus infection, a skull fracture, or — rarely — some surgeries.